gujarathisampath/fakeProfile/README.md

 - In the `userplugins` folder click on the address bar and type **cmd** and press **enter**.

-In **Command Prompt** used this command:
+In **Command Prompt** use this command:

 ```shell
 git clone https://github.com/gujarathisampath/fakeProfile.git
 ```

-After typing the command line, wait until the download is completed and then type:
+After typing this command, wait until the repository is cloned and then type:

 ```shell
 pnpm build
 ```

 And that's all.
-Now you can restart Discord and check **fakeProfile** in **Plugins** setting.
+Now you can restart Discord and check **fakeProfile** in `Settings -> Plugins`.

 ### 3. How to update fakeProfile plugin?